 Volunteers collect water samples and take flow measurements.
 We lead this program for communities in the Middle Huron Initiative (MHI), the Alliance for Downriver Watersheds, and the Livingston Watershed Advisory Group (WAG).

-Natural Areas Assessments and Protection
+Natural Areas Assessments

 We partner with local communities, land conservancies, and property owners to assess and protect natural areas.
 We then work on creative solutions to protect high quality natural areas.

 We partner with businesses, governments, and community leaders to spark a river renaissance by investing in river recreation, local economic development, and improving the health of the river.